-There is a widespread misconception that you enjoy protection against dismissal during short-time work.
-Employees can be terminated by the employer during short-time work.
+There is a widespread misconception that a termination during “short-time” in Germany is not possible and employees enjoy protection against dismissal during short-time work.
+In general, an employer can terminate employees during short-time work.
 Operational layoffs, but also personal or conduct-related layoffs are possible:

 - Personal and behavior-related terminations are possible at any time